2024–25 Carolina Hurricanes season

 The 2024–25 Carolina Hurricanes season was the 46th season (45th season of play) for the National Hockey League (NHL) franchise that was established in June 1979, and the 27th season since the franchise relocated from the Hartford Whalers to start the 1997–98 season.

 On April 2, 2025, the Hurricanes clinched their seventh consecutive playoff spot after they won in regulation against the Washington Capitals.
-In the playoffs, the Hurricanes defeated the New Jersey Devils in five games in the first round, defeated the Washington Capitals in five games in the second round, but lost to the eventual Stanley Cup champion Florida Panthers in five games in the Eastern Conference Finals despite breaking their conference finals losing streak dating back to 2006 at 15 games.
+In the playoffs, the Hurricanes defeated the New Jersey Devils in five games in the first round, defeated the Washington Capitals in five games in the second round, but lost to the eventual Stanley Cup champion Florida Panthers in five games in the Eastern Conference finals despite breaking their conference finals losing streak dating back to 2006 at 15 games.

 Off-season

-On May 24, 2024, Don Waddell resigned as GM and President after 6 seasons.
+On May 24, 2024, Don Waddell resigned as general manager and president after six seasons.
 Eric Tulsky was named interim general manager that same day.
 On June 18, Tulsky was promoted to full-time general manager.